Auroratide/auroratide.com/content/posts/meet-kafka/content.md

 ## To Summarize

 Remember all of Kirk's goals we've been compiling?
-Turns out, Kafka has those exact same goals, along with a few others worth mentioning! (surprising, I know)
+Turns out, Kafka has those exact same goals, along with a few others worth mentioning! <small>(surprising, I know)</small>

 <point-compilation-view using="kafkas-goals"></point-compilation-view>